Food industry warning following hygiene scandal

 An expert in food safety regulation is warning food providers of the need to ensure compliance with the law following a high-profile case.

-The Food Standards Agency (FSA) has now reported on the recent scandal involving the 2 Sisters Food Group, which saw the business investigated by undercover reporters raising questions about the company’s food standards.
+The Food Standards Agency (FSA) has now reported on the recent scandal involving the 2 Sisters Food Group.

 He said: “There is a heightened awareness at the moment about the FSA, with recent focuses on best before dates and traceability – issues that can confuse consumers.